So you want to be a councillor?

 By becoming a councillor, or even just running for election, you can make a positive difference to your local community.
 Queensland’s councils need councillors and mayors that reflect the diversity of our communities.

-Sign up and access the So you want to be a councillor training here.
+For more information, view the So you want to be a councillor FAQs ( 306.3 KB)

 Listen to our podcasts

 Gain genuine insight into local government political life and the opportunities to represent your community, as we chat with councillors, mayors, and council executives from across Queensland, Australia.

 We share a handful of experiences from those who represent our regions, including first nations people, female leaders, those with agricultural backgrounds or with careers in governance.
 Our host, Rob Hazel, uncovers what the roles within our state’s 77 councils entail, the qualifications required, and the positive impacts of engaging with your local community.

 Queensland is seeking candidates of all genders, ages, backgrounds, abilities and experiences who can actively represent the interests and issues within our diverse communities.

 Discover how local government works, election campaign requirements, and to access online training modules, candidate fact sheets and resources.
 Embark on your local government journey now, so that you’re ready for Queensland’s next local government election on 16 March, 2024.